MonicccccaL/Exercise3/exercise_3.md

 Trips %>%
   mutate(time = hour(sdate) + minute(sdate)/60) %>%
   mutate(day = wday(sdate)) %>%
+#My computer system is in Chinese, so when I add "label = TRUE", it will turn out the day of the week in Chinese, and will leave blank on the graph.
+Thus, I will not keep the numbers.
   ggplot(aes(x = time)) +
   geom_density() +
   facet_wrap(vars(day), scales = "free_y")+